samuelefiorini/tangle/scripts/README.md

 # Scripts

 These scripts are meant to extract relevant information from the raw MBS-PBS 10% dataset.
-To run these scripts you are supposed to have to have organized the MBS-PBS 10% dataset in the folder `../../../data`.
+To run these scripts you are supposed to have to have organized the MBS-PBS 10% dataset in a folder (*e.g.:* `../../../data`).

 ## Usage and details
 -----